 The Cuban nation relies a great deal on shared rides.
 If a car is driving in a route and has spare seats they will generally stop if hailed and pick people up.
 If you’re in a main area you might see folks wearing yellow jackets.
 Their job is to put rides and people together.
 This is pretty difficult if you’re on a timetable or don’t speak Spanish.

-In Cuba Government cars are required to stop and pick people up.
+In Cuba, Government cars are required to stop and pick people up.
 Privately owned cars are not.
 We took a colectivo from Matanzas to Havana – read about it here.

 Cuba’s Connectando Buses

 The widely touted “new” Connectando bus which runs generally between hotels in Varadero and Havana.
 We couldn’t find any that were going where we wanted to go.
-You need to go into a travel agency or go to a hotel to book your tickets.
+You need to go to a travel agency or go to a hotel to book your tickets.